WalletScrutiny/WalletScrutinyCom/_iphone/com.counos.wallet.md

 issue:
 icon: com.counos.wallet.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-25
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: counoscoin
-providerLinkedIn:
+providerLinkedIn: counosplatform
-providerFacebook:
+providerFacebook: CounosPlatform
 providerReddit:

 redirect_from:

 ---

+Nothing in the description hints at this app being non-custodial.

+On the website
+[the section about the mobile wallet](https://www.counos.io/counos-mobile-wallet-tutorial) explains in cumbersome ways how to migrate between security features but doesn't answer this question neither.

+For now we assume this app is custodial and thus **not verifiable**.